 It seems initially like an old-fashioned feminist fable, but has the sense not to bludgeon with a message or overstate its case.
 The possibility of being alone, operating independently, just for its own sake, is something even now society is still reluctant to give, especially to women, and particularly those who have already given so much of their own lives to others.
 The ‘room of one’s own’ is needed not just for creativity but for freedom itself.
 It’s not just the family who need to be set aside – an old school reunion begins to pall with its embroiling memories and gossip.
 And do Georgians, particularly men, feel the need to break into harmonised singing every time they have a few drinks?
 (It’s charming to witness though.)
 Performances all round, and in particular Shugliashvili’s, are simply brilliant, naturalistic and non-demonising, as is the hand-held camera work in such confined settings giving a feeling of Manana’s oppression.
 These directors, and new Georgian film, seem like ones to watch.

 Being at a film festival sometimes seems like being in a happy, privileged, bubble.
 I returned to the UK on the evening of Tuesday 13th June.
 It was a lovely mellow late evening as I crossed the canal at Paddington to the friend’s place where I was staying the night.
-About a mile away in a 24-storey tower block kids were worrying about their exams tomorrow, parents putting their babies to bed and hoping for an undisturbed night, ordinary people finishing their meals, drinking tea, texting, noticing the streaky summer’s night through the window, leaving the washing-up till tomorrow, ironing, working or playing games on their computers, dozing in front of the 10 o’clock news, setting their alarms.
+About a mile away in a 24-storey tower block called Grenfell kids were worrying about their exams tomorrow, parents putting their babies to bed and hoping for an undisturbed night, ordinary people finishing their meals, drinking tea, texting, noticing the streaky summer’s night through the window, leaving the washing-up till the morning, ironing, working or playing games on their computers, dozing in front of the 10 o’clock news, setting their alarms.
 Tomorrow will be different.